paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 ## Oversight and Evidence

 **Current Status**
-The matter is now before the OAIC (MR25/01153), the Commonwealth Ombudsman, the Australian National Audit Office and a Senate committee.
+The matter is now before the OAIC (MR25/01153), the Commonwealth Ombudsman (complaint reference 2025‑806374),the Australian National Audit Office and a Senate committee.

 **Evidence Base**
 All audit reports, timelines and source documents are fully public and permanently archived at DOI: [10.5281/zenodo.17731054](https://doi.org/10.5281/zenodo.17731054)